Is it a good idea to refinance your farm?

 - Cash to pay any fees: Fees can be anywhere from 2 – 6% of your loan’s value.
 The fees could include title, appraisal, attorney’s fees, application and origination fees, and a credit check.
 Some loan options allow for you to finance the fees (so you would pay them off in monthly installments, along with your mortgage).
 This could be more expensive, so make sure to calculate which option makes the most sense for you.

-Unfortunately, refinancing will require a lender to perform a hard credit check.
+Unfortunately, farm refinancing will require a lender to perform a hard credit check.

 The ultimate effect of a refi on your credit is a bit of a guess.
 The credit check will affect your FICO score for one year and be displayed on your report for two – usually, the loss from one hard credit check is not too substantial.
 But because your refinancing is likely taking out a longer-term loan (let’s say a 30-year mortgage) with a shorter-term loan (15-year, for example), the overall length of your credit history decreases, which improves your credit score slightly.